Ethernalis Systems Reference

 Socketed Enemy Gear

 Enemies can spawn carrying socketed weapons and armour.
 The rune school and item category determine the buff, just as they do for the player.
 An enemy with a fire-runed weapon deals additional fire damage on every hit.
 One wearing defense-runed armour is harder to hurt.
-There is no flag marking an item as "enemy-only" — if it appears in an enemy's inventory, the player can loot it and the enchantment travels with it.
+If it appears in an enemy's inventory, the player can loot it and the enchantment travels with it.

 Enchanted Items Picked Up Mid-Fight